Isahabdulsalam/DineEase/README.md

 ## About Us

-This project is the final project of the ALX program, where we applied our skills in web development to create a comprehensive restaurant website.
+This project is the final project of the ALX program, where i applied my skills in web development to create a comprehensive restaurant website.

 ## Features